yinglyu/2017AutumnDjango/README.md

 # 2017AutumnDjango
 Network Programming Technology

-Two required project assginments, using django on python.
+Two required project assignments, using django on python.

 You need to install python and django on you computer.